 What is the Grant Amount?

-One grant of up to $ 10,000 may be awarded annually.
+One grant of up to $ 20,000 is awarded every two years.
 The Award Committee may, at its discretion, make no grant in any given year if it feels proposals of suitable calibre have not been submitted.

 What are the Proposal Instructions?